-- 1. With the vehicle at a complete stop, set the parking brake. - 2.
-Put the gearshift in P (Park) (automatic transmission) or the neutral position (manual transmission), turn off all accessories and start the engine. - 3.
-Run the engine until it reaches normal operating temperature. - 4.
-Allow the engine to idle for at least one minute. - 5.
-Turn the A/C on and allow the engine to idle for at least one minute. - 6.
-Drive the vehicle to complete the relearning process. - The vehicle may need to be driven 10 miles (16 km) or more to relearn the idle and fuel trim strategy. - If you do not allow the engine to relearn its idle trim, the idle quality of your vehicle may be adversely affected until the idle trim is eventually relearned.
+6. Release the parking brake.
+With your foot on the brake pedal and with the A/C on, put the vehicle in D (Drive) and allow the engine to idle for at least one minute.

+7. Drive the vehicle to complete the relearning process.

+- The vehicle may need to be driven 10 miles (16 km) or more to relearn the idle and fuel trim strategy. - If you do not allow the engine to relearn its idle trim, the idle quality of your vehicle may be adversely affected until the idle trim is eventually relearned.

-If the battery has been disconnected or a new battery has been installed, the clock and the preset radio stations must be reset once the battery is reconnected.
+If the battery has been disconnected or a new battery has been installed, the clock and radio settings must be reset once the battery is reconnected.

-Always dispose of automotive batteries in a responsible manner.
+• Always dispose of automotive batteries in a responsible manner.
 Follow your local authorized standards for disposal.
 Call your local authorized recycling center to find out more about recycling automotive batteries.